 The other program that scores well is urban beautification.
 I would prefer that this be listed as urban greening, and be built to target urban heat island effects.
 The Greening the West program was developed for the west of Melbourne to target urban heat island effects and generate a better health, economic and environmental outcomes.

 The program has demonstrated that large scale planting can occur in areas that are traditionally considered developed.
-Several years ago over 1 million trees were planted into the western suburbs of Melbourne in public open space areas and the program still have many more sites to plant.
+Several years ago over 1 million trees were planted into the western suburbs of Melbourne in public open space areas and the program still has many more sites to plant.
 Greening the West covers a fraction of Melbourne, and there would be opportunities for the planting of millions of trees around the rest of Melbourne and Australia’s towns and cities.

 So there it is, two green and sustainable economic development packages to help our country rebound from COVID-19 and help build a better long term future for all of us.

-I now encourage all of you to engage with your local politicians and industry groups to bring whatever influence you can get projects like these a voice at the table.
+I now encourage all of you to engage with your local politicians and industry groups to bring whatever influence you can to get projects like these a voice at the table.